Aliases for CHRNA5 Gene

 GeneCards Summary for CHRNA5 Gene

 CHRNA5 (Cholinergic Receptor Nicotinic Alpha 5 Subunit) is a Protein Coding gene.
-Diseases associated with CHRNA5 include Lung Cancer Susceptibility 2 and Substance Dependence.
-Among its related pathways are Transmission across Chemical Synapses and Peptide ligand-binding receptors.
-GO annotations related to this gene include extracellular ligand-gated ion channel activity and ligand-gated ion channel activity.
+Diseases associated with CHRNA5 include Smoking As A Quantitative Trait Locus 3 and Malignant Glioma.
+Among its related pathways are Transmission across Chemical Synapses and Postsynaptic nicotinic acetylcholine receptors.
+Gene Ontology (GO) annotations related to this gene include extracellular ligand-gated ion channel activity and ligand-gated ion channel activity.
 An important paralog of this gene is CHRNB3.

 UniProtKB/Swiss-Prot for CHRNA5 Gene